 Judge denies request for name of officer who killed guard

-MIDLOTHIAN, Ill.
-(AP) _ A federal judge has refused to order the release of the name of a suburban Chicago police officer who fatally shot a bar’s security guard.
+MIDLOTHIAN, Ill. — A federal judge has refused to order the release of the name of a suburban Chicago police officer who fatally shot a bar’s security guard.

+U.S. District Court Judge Joan Lefkow denied the request Tuesday by the family of 26-year-old Jemel Roberson .

 The Daily Southtown reports an attorney for Roberson’s family said Illinois State Police should disclose the officer’s name and the name of witnesses it has interviewed.